 Always pack clothes that are suitable for all types of weather conditions, and be sure to add extra clothes, just in case.
 You should also consider the number of days you’ll be staying for the trip before finalizing what to pack.

 - Use shoes that you can wear the entire day as there will be a lot of walking.

 - Bring a universal travel adapter or a type g plug for your electronic devices.

 - Bring your allergy medications.
 It might not be available in London.

 - Remember to activate the roaming service for your phone or buy a local sim card if you are staying for a longer time.

-- Use credit card or debit card for big purchases and cash for the small splurges.
+- Use credit cards or debit cards for big purchases and cash for small splurges.

 - Use the local currency when withdrawing and let your bank do the conversion.

 - Be wary of pickpockets in the area.

 This should depend on how you prefer to get around London.
 For public transport options, you can choose from our tube, bus, train, bike, cab, and Uber.
 The best way to see some tourist destinations in London is to go on foot since most of them are just within walking distance.